zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/pause-plugin/README.md

 * pauseOrder
 ## Usage

-if pause property is true, The plugin will generate a pause step a the given order for all deployments targeting this environment.
+If pause property is true, the plugin will add a pause step a the given order for all deployments targeting this environment.